-Leaky gut refers to a health condition which is triggered by food allergies or sensitivities.
+Leaky gut refers to a health condition that is triggered by food allergies or sensitivities.
 Basically, a person suffering from a leaking gut is eating foods to which he or she is allergic.
-These foods damage the lining of the digestive tract, which then allows undigested food particles to "leak" out of the gut into other parts of the body.
+These foods damage the lining of the digestive tract, which then allows undigested food particles to “leak” out of the gut into other parts of the body.
 These undigested molecules trick the body’s immune system into attacking itself, which results in all kinds of health issues, including organ damage and inflammation.
 Doctors call it a problem with intestinal permeability.

 How Normal Digestion Works

 In a healthy human digestive system, the cells lining the intestinal tract are tightly fitted together and act as a barrier that allows only properly digested fats, proteins, and starches to pass through and enter the bloodstream.

 The process of passing food molecules to the bloodstream works via several methods.
 Diffusion, which is a passive process, and active transport, which actively carries vitamins, minerals, and normal nutritive molecules to the bloodstream from the hollow tube of the digestive tract.
 These transport methods work through the cells lining the intestine and are tightly regulated.